RobertTalbert/discretecs/Video/scripts-module-2.md

 The other form of quantification we have is when we take a predicate and claim that it is *sometimes*, but not necessarily always true.
 For example if P(x) is x+5=12, then while this predicate is not always true, it is true for at least one value of x.
 A fancier way of saying this is that *there exists an x* that makes P(x) true.
 So this form of quantification, where we make a claim about the existence of at least one input value that makes the predicate true, is called *existential quantification*.
 We use a special symbol for this too, a backwards "E".
 So this notation means, "there exists at least one x such that P(x) is true".

 We saw that there exists x such that x+5 = 12, is a TRUE statement.
-(Remember the universally q
+(Remember the universally quantified version of that predicate was false.)
+If Q(x) is x**2 >= 0, then since this predicate is true *for all* x, it's certainly true for at least one x.

+Now you try it with the earlier predicates R(x) and S(x).
+Are the existentially quantified versions of those predicates true, or are they false?

+There exists x such that R(x), is TRUE this time because it is true that there exists at least one string that has a positive length.